The handlebody group is a virtual duality group: A combinatorial model of a classifying space for the handlebody group

 \end{enumerate}Then $X$ is weakly homotopy equivalent to the geometric realization $|\Po|$. \end{prop}

-\begin{proof}Consider the functor $\Po \to \mathbf{Top}$ given by $p \mapsto f^{-1}(\Po_{\leq p})$.
-The colimit of this diagram is $X$.
+\begin{proof} Consider the diagram (i.e.~functor) $\Po \to \mathbf{Top}$ given by $p \mapsto f^{-1}(\Po_{\leq p})$.
+Condition (1) implies that the colimit of this diagram is $X$.
 Indeed, this means precisely that $X$ carries the colimit topology from the union of subspaces $f^{-1}(\Po_{\leq p})$, which is the case for any locally finite closed covering of a topological space.
-We may consider $\Po$ as a Reedy category \cite[Chapter 14]{riehlcategorical} with respect to the degree function $\Po \to\mathbb N$.
-Moreover, the diagram is also Reedy cofibrant, since by (2) the inclusions of each latching object is a cofibration, so it is also a homotopy colimit.
-But since all closed strata $f^{-1}(\Po_{\leq p})$ are contractible by (3), this diagram of spaces is weakly equivalent to the constant diagram with value a point.
-And $|\Po|$ is a model of the homotopy colimit of the constant diagram. \end{proof}
+Condition (2) tells us that every subspace $f^{-1}(P_{\leq p})$ is contractible, so that the homotopy colimit of this diagram is $|\Po|$.
+Therefore it is enough to show that the colimit and homotopy colimit are weakly homotopy equivalent in this case.